zekunyan/TTGTagCollectionView/README.md

 @property (strong, nonatomic) UIColor *borderColor;
 @property (strong, nonatomic) UIColor *selectedBorderColor;

-// Tag shadow.
+// Shadow.
 @property (nonatomic, copy) UIColor *shadowColor;    // Default is [UIColor black]
 @property (nonatomic, assign) CGSize shadowOffset;   // Default is (2, 2)
 @property (nonatomic, assign) CGFloat shadowRadius;  // Default is 2f
 @property (nonatomic, assign) CGFloat shadowOpacity; // Default is 0.3f

-// Tag extra space in width and height, will expand each tag's size
+// Extra space in width and height, will expand each tag's size
 @property (assign, nonatomic) CGSize extraSpace;

-// Tag max width for a text tag.
+// Max width for a text tag.
 0 and below means no max width.
 @property (assign, nonatomic) CGFloat maxWidth;
-// Tag min width for a text tag.
+// Min width for a text tag.
 0 and below means no min width.
 @property (assign, nonatomic) CGFloat minWidth;

+// Exact width.
+0 and below means no work
+@property (nonatomic, assign) CGFloat exactWidth;
+// Exact height.
+0 and below means no work
+@property (nonatomic, assign) CGFloat exactHeight;

 // Extra data.
 You can use this to bind any object you want to each tag.
 @property (nonatomic, strong) NSObject *extraData;

 @end
 ```